Kiaramarnitt/holy/doc/Knowledge_Acquisition/README.md

 Throughout the ontology engineering process of HOLY domain experts, ontology developers and users were all active contributors.
 Close engagement with users meant the introduction of requirements for NLP processes.

-The knowledge acquisition process involved extensive literature research by ontology developers to identify relevant sources on the hydrogen industry, followed by verification by experts from the Future Engineering Research Group of Fraunhofer IIS and the Technische Hochschue Nürnberg Georg Simon Ohm.
+The knowledge acquisition process involved extensive literature research by ontology developers to identify relevant sources on the hydrogen industry, followed by verification by experts from the Future Engineering Research Group of Fraunhofer IIS and the Technische Hochschule Nürnberg Georg Simon Ohm.
 Concepts were derived from the literature and prioritized based on the ontology requirements.
 Synonyms were chosen with the assistance of the information extraction pipeline as part of the Atlant-H project.

 ## Requirements Gathering